Julieta Colantonio

 2.4

-'sound, silence, world‘ is a listening format series situated within a longer-term initiation into gong facilitation and Ashram training, and sustained by what I explore as a recent ambient turn.
-Developed in collaboration with designers, producers, and composers, the practice advances the hypothesis that the current decay of our reality systems is giving rise to a turn to stillness, witnessing, and contemplation: not passive, but increasingly receptive to atmospheric qualities.
-Its map of influences spans from Pauline Oliveros' Deep Listening to Egyptian Alchemical treatises on sound as medicine and Death Doula traditions.
+sound, silence, world is a listening format series situated within a longer-term initiation into gong facilitation and ashram training.
+Developed in collaboration with designers, producers, and composers, the practice advances the hypothesis that the current decay of our reality systems is giving rise to a turn to stillness, witnessing, and contemplation: not passive, but increasingly receptive to atmosphere and gravity.
+Its map of influences spans from Pauline Oliveros' Deep Listening to Egyptian alchemical treatises on sound as medicine and Death Doula traditions.
 The planet gongs I play are attuned to the Cosmic Octave, a formula developed by Swiss mathematician Hans Cousto linking periodically occurring natural phenomena.
-Their frequencies travel through matter and enhance Theta and Delta brain states associated with creation states and access to the unconscious.
+As their frequencies travel through matter, they enhance Theta and Delta brain waves, associated with creative states and access to the unconscious.
 The encounters operate as coordinates that collide the outward and active with the inward and embodied, towards collective gestures in the processing of grief.

 archive screening 60’: leo adef